Man to be charged with murder of Denis Donaldson

 He had left Northern Ireland and had been living in Glenties since being exposed as an MI5 agent the previous year.

-Although a number of arrests have been made in connection with the overall investigation into Mr Donaldson’s murder, nobody had ever been charged.
+Although a number of arrests have been made in connection with the overall investigation into Mr Donaldson’s murder, nobody has ever been charged.

 Garda Superintendent Michael Finan told the 23rd adjourned sitting of the inquest into Mr Donaldson’s death at Letterkenny Courthouse on Wedesday that he has now received directions from the Director of Public Prosecutions (DPP) in the case.